Ten years ago Instagram didn’t exist, meaning you had the same amount of followers as Cristiano Ronaldo and Kim Kardashian combined.

 Man United pipped Chelsea to a 10th Premier League title while at the other end of the table Derby were relegated with all of 11 points.

-Fast forward ten years and it’ll be the blue half of Manchester celebrating, which is quite fitting for what you’re about to read.
+Fast forward ten years and it’s the blue half of Manchester celebrating, which is quite fitting for what you’re about to read.

 Because ten years ago the footballing landscape was very different, as each current Premier League side’s best player at the time highlights.